etsuprun/halefdocs/openvxml.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download and install Eclipse_.
 Do not use the latest version—only this one.
+(Note for Mac users: Extract the eclipse tar into /Applications and run from there to avoid crashes)

 Install the OpenVXML plug-in for Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~